vskbellala/vskbellala.github.io/content/advising/anki/index.md

 ## 8BitDo Micro (Anki Remote) Settings

-If you like using a remote to control Anki, the [8BitDo Micro](https://www.amazon.com/8Bitdo-Micro-Bluetooth-Pocket-sized-Controller-Switch-Raspberry-Nintendo/dp/B0CDG2HKBF) is a small, inexpensive option that works really well with [Contanki](https://ankiweb.net/shared/info/1898790263).
-I use it to make card reviews a little more comfortable, especially during longer study sessions.
+I highly recommend using a dedicated remote or game controller with Anki.
+The [8BitDo Micro](https://www.amazon.com/8Bitdo-Micro-Bluetooth-Pocket-sized-Controller-Switch-Raspberry-Nintendo/dp/B0CDG2HKBF) is a small, inexpensive option that works really well with [Contanki](https://ankiweb.net/shared/info/1898790263).
+I use it to make card reviews more comfortable and ergonomic, especially during longer study sessions.

+> **MacOS users:** If your 8BitDo Micro launches Launchpad / Apple Games when you press the controller's "Home" button, [disable "Press Home Button to Open Launchpad"](https://apple.stackexchange.com/a/473038) in System Settings under the Game Controllers section.

-If using the Micro with Contanki, make sure it is set to D mode.
+When using the Micro with Contanki, make sure it is set to D mode.
 I've included my personal button layout below, which you can import directly into Contanki:

 {{<file "8BitDo_Micro.contanki" "8BitDo_Micro.contanki">}}

 {{< spoiler "8BitDo Micro Button Layout (Contanki)" >}}

-These screenshots show the button layouts and controls I use with Contanki, so you can use them as a reference if the profile doesn't work as expected.
+The below screenshots show the button layouts and controls I use with Contanki, so you can use them as a reference if the profile doesn't work as expected.

 {{< photolist "contanki" >}}